nsidc/qgreenland/doc/what_is_qgr.md

 * **README.txt** - Brief description of the QGreenland data package
 * **CHANGELOG.txt** - A log of changes made to the QGreenland data package

 Please note that QGreenland Core v1.0.0 is the first stable public release version from this project.
 The QGreenland Core v2.0.0 download package was released in March 2022.
+The QGreenland Core v3.0.0 download package was released in August 2023.
 Development versions along the way will continue to be available via the [website](http://qgreenland.org), with code fully documented on [GitHub](https://github.com/nsidc/qgreenland).

-Although the v2.0.0 download package contains a full User Guide, updates and additions are constantly being made to our documentation as we continue to develop QGreenland.
+Although the v3.0.0 download package contains a full User Guide, updates and additions are constantly being made to our documentation as we continue to develop QGreenland.
 The most recent version of QGreenland documentation will always be available here on Read the Docs.